-In an equal workplace, employees should discuss this, though.
+In an equal workplace, employees should discuss salary, though.
 No one is cheated by an unfair salary when the employers are open about what positions pay.
-Think about it: what if when you received a job offer, it didn't just say, “salary: $50,000 per year, paid bi-monthly” but gave you a list of your coworkers' salaries along with their titles?
+Think about it.
+What if you received a job offer and it didn't just say, “your salary: $50,000 per year, paid bi-monthly” but gave you a list of your coworkers' salaries along with their titles?

 You would lose all claims of gender pay discrimination because the only way gender pay inequality can happen is when the information is kept behind closed doors.
-If you knew, before taking a job that Bob, Steve, and Carl each earned $60,000 for the same job that the company is offering to you for $50,000 you'd say, “How about $60,000?” and you'd walk away if they said no.
+If you knew, before taking the job that Bob, Steve, and Carol each earned $60,000 for the same job that the company is offering to you for $50,000 you'd say, “How about $60,000?” and you'd walk away if they said no.

 So often, people are promoted to management jobs based on their stellar performance as an individual contributor.
 That's fine.
 It's pretty standard.
 But, managing people isn't like doing the work—although most management jobs have an awful lot of doing in addition to managing.
 In order to make your workplace comfortable for men and women, make sure your managers are trained in how to manage.

 A manager can make or break a company.
 Your managers need to know relevant employment laws.
 For instance, you can't punish someone for taking FMLA time—whether it's for a broken leg or a new baby—and you can't treat people differently or based on gender or gender identity.
 You need to reward employee performance, not time in the seat, and you need to offer feedback to everyone.

 Most bad managers aren't bad people; they are just poorly trained.
 Get every manager trained and hold regular refresher courses so that your company is a great company to work for, in every department.
 Great companies attract great people, male and female.

-Consider if her request is reasonable and say yes or no based on the facts.
-If John comes and asks for a flexible schedule, consider his request and say yes or no based on the facts of his situation.
+Consider whether her request is reasonable and say yes or no based on the facts.
+If John comes and asks for a flexible schedule, consider his request, and say yes or no based on the facts of his situation.